CollarNetworks/docs/Collar Primer/Collar v0: The RFQ Model.md

 order: 130
 ---

+-- RETIRED, see v1! --

-Collar runs on an RFQ (request-for-quote) model, where users request pricing from a network of marketmakers who compete for the trade.
+Collar's first version ran on an RFQ (request-for-quote) model, where users requested pricing from a network of marketmakers who compete for the trade.

 We're decided to implement on-chain RFQ-based model in order to make the pricing process transparent, open, and fair, in line with DeFi values.